C H U R C H R E F O R M S E R I E S

 “Let the deacons be the husbands of one wife…” 1 Timothy 3: 12

-Some say that what Paul really meant was that the overseers and the deacons are to be married.
+Some say that what Paul really meant was that overseers and deacons are to be married.
 Then why didn’t Paul say, “an overseer (or deacon) must be married.”
-No, he said, “he must be the husband of one wife“.
+No, he said, “he must be the husband of one wife.”
 That’s a big difference.

 When Jesus was asked a question on divorce (the context), this was His answer:

 “ ‘Haven’t you read,’ Jesus replied, ‘that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate.’ ” Matthew 19: 4-6

 The majority of Christians would then quickly switch gear and argue – just like Jesus pointed out in the verse above – that in the beginning God created them male and female: Adam and Eve; not Adam, Eve, Maria, and Michelle.

 “So God created mankind in his own image, in the image of God he created them; male and female he created them.”
 Genesis 1:27

 It means that there is a duality inherent in God, Father and Son.
 Therefore, God created that same duality in mankind, male and female.
 That duality is itself God’s image in mankind.

 “Then God said, ‘Let us make mankind in our image, in our likeness…’ ” Genesis 1:26

 So God made them male and female, a duality that mimics God’s own duality of Father and Son.